coderefinery/manuals/lesson-review.md

 - Exercises labeled with difficulty, optional, etc.
 - Optional advanced exercises or material in places where advanced users may get far ahead.
-- Each exercise is self-contained: a helper can read just the exercise area and get an idea of what is supposed to happen and why.
+- Each exercise is self-contained as much as possible (not every one can be): a helper can read just the exercise area and get an idea of what is supposed to happen and why.
 - Update the student's reference guide as you are going through the details.
 - Remove duplicate or unnecessary information when possible.
 Usually, things are added and not removed.
 This leads to a lot of excess material.
 Shorter is usually better.
 If something shouldn't be removed, perhaps mark it as advanced or optional.
+- Exercises vs demos
+  - Things should be marked "demo" if it would be hard for a learner to do it themselves.
+  - Things should be marked "exercise" if it should have everything necessary for a learner to do themselves.
+  - Exercises can always be done as demo if the teacher decides (regardless of what the lesson says).

 ## Episode overview